Caught in the Draft: Plot

 Don Bolton, a vain movie star who fears being drafted into the military, suffers an aversion to loud noises—even fake gunshots on the set.
 He therefore doubts he would last a day in training.
 On one occasion, Col. Peter Fairbanks visits the studio as technical consultant on a war film.
 He brings his beautiful daughter Tony with him.
 Don plots to marry the colonel's daughter to avoid the draft.
 After proposing to her, however, he immediately learns that draft eligibility ends at age 31.
 So Don, who is 32, retracts his proposal.
 A disgusted Tony accuses him of cowardice.

 A few weeks later, Don realizes he's in love with Tony after all.
 He wants to impress her, so he stages a fake enlistment.
 But everything backfires, and before he knows it, Don's in the Army, along with his assistant Bert and his manager Steve.
 At training camp, Col. Fairbanks is CO.
 He tells Don if he ever gets promoted to corporal, he can marry Tony.
 But Army life proves almost too much for the trio.
 Consequently, they endure lots of KP duty as punishment.

 Later, when Don and his companions are transferred to a distant base, a camp war game is set up.
 During the "fighting," Bert alters the signposts in the field in order to help his team.
 But the result proves disastrous; the men on the opposing team now follow a route into a live artillery range.
 Don overcomes his fear of noise to rescue the men.
 He also saves Tony, who is observing the games while riding horseback.
 After this success, Don is promoted to corporal and is now free to marry Tony.

+Production

 A 1941 cinema journal describes the air mortar as having been "inaugurated" in the film, stating: "this new development uses air blown under pressure through pipes, as well as powder and pyrotechnics, to gain unusual effects."